php-ru/symfony-docs-ru/reference/configuration/framework.rst

 There's also a special adapter called ``cache.adapter.array`` which stores contents in memory using a PHP array and it's used to disable caching (mostly on the ``dev`` environment).

-.. versionadded:: 4.1
-    The ``cache.adapter.array`` adapter was introduced in Symfony 4.1.

 .. tip::